Rigellute/blog/src/pages/improving-spotify-tui.md

 After upgrading `spotify-tui` to the new `async/await` version of `rspotify` I simply kept the `spotify-tui` architecture as it was and followed the compiler errors telling me I needed to `await` the future.

-Rather expectedly, using `async/await` alone changed nothing with regards to the main "freezing" issue.
+Rather expectedly, using `async/await` alone changed nothing with regards to the main freezing issue.

 Even with an `async` runtime, we were still `await`ing within the main rendering loop and so pausing execution until the future was resolved.